byronwall/excel-vba-book/book/09-The-Application-object/09-02-01 Disabling-calculations.md

 Application.CalculationMode = xlAutomatic
 ```

 Why does this code make everything faster?
 Well, it disables the slowest steps of Excel keeping track of your spreadsheet: visual updates, calculations updates, and other events.
 Turning all of those off will dramtically remove the bottlenecks to your code.
 What's the downside?
-Well, all of that stuff exists for a reaosn and it's possible you need it to kepe funcitojning for some VBA operaitons.
-The non-calculatojn optiojsn ar ecovered in subsequent chapters, so we'll focus on the claculatiojn part now.
+Well, all of that stuff exists for a reaosn and it's possible you need it to kepe funcitojning for some VBA operations.
+The non-calculatojn optiojsn ar ecovered in subsequent chapters, so we'll focus on the calculation part now.

 What happens when you disable calcualtiojns?
 THis is the key concept to understand to make sure your spreadsheets do not break when you go looking for performances.
 So what changes?

 - Dependent cells are not updated.
 The "chain" is processed to its end on every update.
 Note, updates are sent downstream.
 Not all cells are updated, unless your Workbook contains a VOLATILE function.
 - Charts and other functional graphics do not update.
 Internally, they don't change at all.
-It's not just a matter of the visuals being hiddne, they are not calculated.
+It's not just a matter of the visuals being hidden, they are not calculated.
 - Less important items:
   - Conditional formatting will not update.